ajlowndes/PiTXi/README.md

 csvfix from http://neilb.bitbucket.org/csvfix/.
 Can be installed via homebrew (`brew install csv-fix`) or [here are some instructions for linux](http://www.interesting2me.com/install-csvfix-ubuntu/)

 ##Installation##
 Download PiTXi to a folder on your machine.
 The only required file is pitxi.sh.
-The accountcodes.csv file is an example only - it shows you what you would enter - the Paypal description on the left, the account code on the right.
+The lookupvalues.csv file is an example only - it shows you what you would enter - the Paypal description on the left, the account code on the right.

 Open up a shell prompt and navigate to your folder.
 Run `chmod u+x pitxi.sh` to make it executable.

 ##Usage##
 ```
-./pitxi [-d -u -v -t -a -h] {one option only}
+./pitxi.sh [-d -u -v -t -a -h] {one option only}
   -d  download missing files from Paypal, store them in /PPLCSVfiles
   -u  download using a new sftp username/password
-  -v  validate against accountcodes.csv and report any missing ones
+  -v  validate against lookupvalues.csv and report any missing ones
   -t  export output file. must have run -d first
   -a  same as d + v + t together.
   -h  display this help text.